juniorfarrapo/omni-users-service/README.md

 In the web application, you can access login page, register a new login and view you profile user data.

 Run the API, navegate to **/frontend** and open in your browser the file `'login.html'`

+## Notes

+- Questions was answers in questions.txt.
+- CHANGELOG.md file has notes about development.

 ## API Methods
 You need to add in all header: